BatchMaster Software Pvt. Ltd

 • 15% reduction in inventory cost, since designers and engineers are aware of which components are already on hand.

-• An 8% reduction in scrap generated.
+• 8% reduction in scrap generated.

 Share: